Doronov-IV/learning-programming/README.md

-An archive for old and a workspace for new projects and exercises of my educational path.
+An archive for old and a workspace for new projects and exercises on my educational path.

 The roadmap is: